arsena-k/Hands-On-Machine-Learning/README.md

 # Hands-On-Machine-Learning
-Working through Various Algorithms in Machine Learning
+Working through Various Topics in Machine Learning

-1. Topic Modeling in R on the data-set: First Person Narratives on the American South at http://docsouth.unc.edu/fpn/.
+1. Topic Modeling in R on the data-set "First Person Narratives on the American South" (from http://docsouth.unc.edu/fpn/).
 Some R code adapted from: http://tidytextmining.com/topicmodeling.html